Reviews You Can Rely On

 Often, a smaller heel-to-toe differential helps to create more stability over uneven surfaces.

-Altra is known for making epic zero-drop shoes, such as the Lone Peak and Timp, which means that the heel and toe sit at the same distance above the ground.
+Altra is known for making epic zero-drop shoes, such as the Lone Peak, which means that the heel and toe sit at the same distance above the ground.
 This style of shoe encourages your rear chain muscles to engage more readily, creating more stability.
 The caveat here is that zero-drop shoes are not comfortable for all bodies, especially if you're unaccustomed to the fit.
 If you like zero-drop or low-drop shoes, the latest version of the Lone Peak is one of the most stable trail running shoes we've tested, with a secure fit that helps these shoes feel like an extension of your feet.
 The Mont Blanc is Altra's entry into the carbon-plated world of racing shoes.
-Though our in-house testing team measured a 2 mm drop on this stable shoe, that differential is because of the geometry of the rocker — when standing still, these shoes maintain a drop that's even closer to level, as Altra claims.
+Though our in-house testing team measured a 2 mm drop on this stable shoe, that differential is because of the geometry of the rocker — when standing still, these shoes provide a neutral stance that's even closer to level, as Altra advertises.

 Multiple elements have to come together to create prime stability.
 We dig into every detail to determine the depth of each shoe's metric scoring.